 Citgo is currently restricted from processing PDVSA’s oil exports since Maduro’s government continues to control PDVSA’s operations in Venezuela, forcing the refiner to source oil from other providers.

-Venezuelan presidential elections on July 28 saw Maduro, again, claim victory without releasing the final voting data.
+Venezuelan presidential elections on July 28 saw Maduro, again, claim victory and this time without releasing the final voting data.
 Opposition leaders both in Venezuela and in exile continue to argue the election was won by opposition candidate Edmundo González Urrutia, citing voting data collected on election day.

 Enter Elliott via Amber.

-Elliott is reported to be a bondholder of the PDVSA 2020 bonds and the latter doesn’t have experience operating a refinery.
+Elliott is reported to be a bondholder of the PDVSA 2020 bonds, according to Reuters, and Amber doesn’t have experience operating a refinery.

 Amber is committed to enhancing Citgo’s assets and continuing to deliver the refiner’s products to market.
 Amber, confident in Citgo’s fundamental strength and long-term potential, believes the refiner is well positioned and aims to enhance its strong market position, the company said in its Sept.
 27 press release.